 Adults with mental illness, including substance use disorder (SUD,) are at risk of dying 25 years earlier than the general population.
 The major contributor to this premature mortality is smoking-related disease.
 While cigarette smoking has trended downward in recent years, it is still highly prevalent in adults with mental health and/or substance use disorder (MH/SUD).
 Why is this so?
 Recent research has suggested that the biggest issue lies with the many common myths and misperceptions about the relationship between smoking, MH/SUD and recovery.
 This program will shed light on popularly-cited “facts” about smoking, reinforced by both consumers and care professionals alike.
 Attendees will not only gain a deeper understanding of the extent of this public health problem, but also understand how they can be a part of the solution.
 People struggling to quit, or afraid to try because of a fear of adverse consequences, may gain hope as they learn about the true relationship between smoking and MH/SUD.
 The fact of the matter is: People with MH/SUD can quit smoking, and when they do, they experience improved mental health and greater success in SUD recovery.
+Discussion will be inclusive of tobacco and nicotine products, and specific to concerns of people with MH/SUDs.
 Time will be given during this presentation for questions and open discussion about challenges faced in quitting smoking, including the culture of smoking in the SUD recovery and mental health community.
 Resources will be given for further information and for help quitting, or helping others to quit this deadly habit.

 About the Presenter:

 Rosemary Bak Lowery, MS, CHES®, CNP, ACSM-CPT; Tobacco Treatment Specialist at the University of Michigan Tobacco Consultation Service.